wesleyyliu/daily-pennsylvanian-basic-scraper/README.md

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

 ## Changes Made by Wesley
 I decided to scrape the health section of thedp.com, specifically the top headline of the page.
 I changed the url passed into the request, since the original url was scraping the home page.
-I also changed the soup.find() to find just the "a" tag without any class, since the headline in the health section does not have any classes.
+I also changed the script so that it first finds the h3 with class="standard-link", and then finds the single "a" tag within to extract the headline text.
+This is because the headline in the health section does not have any classes, so we cannot use the soup.find() function to find it directly.

 ## Cron Schedule Interpretation and Changes
 The initial cron expression 0 20 * * * means my job runs at 8:00 PM UTC every day.
 The five fields are minute, hour, day of month, month, and day of week.